zengyf131/gswt_renderer/README.md

 ## Getting Started

-The renderer is available online: TBD.
+The renderer is available online: [Demo](https://yunfan.zone/gswt_webpage/demo/).
 It requires a web browser that supports WebGPU (e.g., latest Chrome).

-A set of official datasets can be found here: TBD
+A set of official datasets can be found here: [Onedrive](https://hkustconnect-my.sharepoint.com/:f:/g/personal/yzengbm_connect_ust_hk/IgB6p7U3s0FARoryHllz2jVuATc39DOnvkGZ9ieHkX_-hNw?e=Whq3DT)

 To start the renderer:
 1. Find a dataset and upload the zip file containing the set of tiles.
 After a moment of preprocessing (usually a few seconds), the config menu should show up.